kewalaka/blog/content/post/2024/02/write-an-avm-module/index.md

 ![lines to be removed](remove-random-region.png)

-The module call if at the end of ``main.tf``, this would typically need adjustment to add the required variables, however in the case of Dev Center, just the name and resource group is enough:
+The module call is at the end of ``main.tf``, this would typically need adjustment to add the required variables, however in the case of Dev Center, just the name and resource group is enough:

 ```terraform
 # This is the module call